-From time to time, all members of the school community will participate in drills of emergency procedures.
+From time to time, all members of the school community will participate in emergency procedures drills.
 When a drill is initiated (either by an alarm or announcement), students should follow the instructions from their teachers or other individuals in charge quickly, quietly, and in an orderly manner.